GeForceLegend/Minecraft-3D-Default/README.md

 *The name of each branch is the Minecraft version supported.*

-*This resource pack supports Minecraft Java Edition 1.8~1.20 shapshot.*
+*This resource pack supports Minecraft Java Edition 1.8~Latest version*

 If you want to use my models in your own resourcepack, please follow the [licence](./LICENCE).